A 3-Day Epic Wicklow Road Trip Itinerary

 LATE AFTERNOON | Brittas Bay Beach

-Just a little over 20 minutes from Kilmaccuragh Arboretum, Brittas Bay Beach could be the most beautiful beach on Ireland’s East coast.
-Hidden behind unspoiled dunes, the long expanse of pristine powdery sand is a popular swimming spot.
+Just a little over 20 minutes from Kilmaccuragh Arboretum, Brittas Bay Beach could be the most beautiful beach in the east of Ireland.
+Hidden behind unspoiled dunes, the long expanse of pristine powdery sand is a popular swimming spot. you can add to your Wicklow itinerary.

 Two paid car parks are located along the Blue Flag beach, one at the north end and one at the south end of the beach.
 At the height of the season, they can fill up quickly.
 Lifeguards are on duty on one section of the beach during the summer, so you can bring the entire family for a dip in the invigorating sea.